What Is Business Development?

 At this point in the life of your business, finding ways to increase your market share or revenue streams requires a very detailed understanding of your company’s strengths and what they’re worth on the open market.
 With that understanding in place, you can begin your evaluation of potential expansion routes and chart a course into new markets to reach new customers.

-Regardless of the shape your expansion takes, the key to doing so successfully is to understand the limits of your business while aiming to maximize its potential.
+Regardless of the shape your expansion takes, the key to doing so successfully is understanding your business’s limits while aiming to maximize its potential.
 One expansion solution, for example, might involve merging with or acquiring another business.

 5. Maturity Stage

-When your company reaches the maturity stage, it’s the result of a lot of hard work and perseverance, along with a business idea that has proven its worth.
+When your company reaches the maturity stage, it results from a lot of hard work and perseverance, along with a business idea that has proven its worth.
 Through strategic planning and maneuvering, you and your team created the perfect climate for success—helping you to evolve from start-up to industry standard bearer.
 It’s now, for mature businesses, that the importance of growth merges with the need for retention and other business interests.

 Although maturity is considered a final stage for business growth, it is not a finish line, or a time to sit back, put the evolving strategies and planning aside and coast along for years to come.
 Businesses are living, breathing entities.
 Long-term success requires inspiration, continued commitment, and an ability to meet the needs of an ever-changing world and customer base with new products and ideas.
 Stagnation, at this point, invites greater competition and makes reacting to market trends more cumbersome.

-Another way to help ensure continued momentum, is to revisit your business plan once again, and determine whether pivoting to a new expansion stage or considering an exit strategy is the way forward.
+Another way to help ensure continued momentum, is to revisit your business growth plan once again, and determine whether pivoting to a new expansion stage or considering an exit strategy is the way forward.
 Evolution, expansion, and reinvention are the hallmarks of any business with a long history of success.
-If you take into consideration what’s right for you, your team, and your business, the sky’s the limit.
+If you consider what’s right for you, your team, and your business, the sky’s the limit.